thruthesky/simple-sonub-app/README.md

 ## Developers Build Guideline

+### Configuration

 * First(front/home) page shoud be static.
 So, even though there is no internet, the app can show something.

 * Bootsrap v4 (except Bootstrap Javascript) is installed.
   You can use the whole bootstrap component But the component works with Bootstrap Javascript will not work.

+### Warning

+* Some data property must in a specific format.
+  * The value of `environemnt.configXml.name` must be complete JSON format or there will be an error.

 ## Posts